Chris Banchero: Alaska Aces (2014–2019)

 On September 16, 2016, Banchero, again, extended his tenure with the Aces.
 This time, to a longer three-year deal.
 Terms were not disclosed.
 The Fil-Italian cager stated that it was an "easy decision" stating "he is very happy with Alaska."
 He credited the coaching staff and his teammates as the main reason he stayed with the team and hopes he will finish his career with Alaska.

 Magnolia Hotshots (2019–2020)

 On November 3, 2019, the Aces traded Banchero to the Magnolia Hotshots for Rodney Brondial and Robert Herndon.

 Phoenix Super LPG Fuel Masters (2021)

 On February 17, 2021, Banchero, along with 2021 first round pick and 2021 second round pick, was traded to the Phoenix Super LPG Fuel Masters for Calvin Abueva and 2021 first round pick.
 On February 1, 2022, Banchero became an unrestricted free agent.

 Meralco Bolts (2022–present)

 On February 2, 2022, Banchero signed a three-year contract with the Meralco Bolts.
 He first rejected a new three-year contract extension with former team Phoenix before signing with Meralco.

+On August 18, 2024, Banchero became the first PBA player to make a four-point shot in an official PBA game during a win over Magnolia.